 -

-Too high deposit at expat: An expat in Amsterdam had to pay a 4-month deposit.
-The judge ruled that this was unreasonable and the landlord had to pay back a large part.
+Too high a deposit for an expat: an expat in Amsterdam had to pay a 4-month deposit.
+The judge ruled that this was unreasonable and the landlord had to refund a large part.

 -

-Unjustifiable damage claim: An expat did not get his deposit back because the landlord felt that the walls had to be repainted.
-This turned out to be normal wear and tear; the deposit was claimed back.
+Unjustified damage claim: an expat did not get his deposit back because the landlord thought that the walls had to be repainted.
+This turned out to be normal wear and tear; the deposit was reclaimed.

 -

-Non-refunded deposit after departure: An expat returned to his home country and heard nothing more from the landlord.
+Unreturned deposit after departure: an expat returned to his home country and never heard from the landlord again.
 With our help, he still received his deposit plus interest.

 Checklist for expats when renting in the Netherlands